[dmg_masonry_gallery randomize="on" modal_title="in_title"...

 How much time can I expect to spend each month volunteering for JIT?

-As little or as much time as you want!
-Each volunteer role requires a unique investment of time and energy.
-From year-long cohort services with bi-weekly workshops and one-on-one meetups (as many as 10 hours per month), to event day registration (as little as 2 hours on a single day of the year).
+Volunteer roles vary and time investment depends on the specific volunteer role you sign up for. opportunities can range from year-long cohort programs with bi-weekly workshops and one-on-one meetups (as many as 9 hours per month), to event day registration (as little as 2 hours on a single day of the year).
 At our New Volunteer Info Session, you’ll learn about the various volunteer roles, the time of year they are offered, and the time commitment required.

 Can I be involved in more than one volunteer role at a time?